JumpCrypto/sol-arc/README.md

-# ARC Data Standard
+# ARC Proposed Framework

 ARC stands for "Action Registry Core" and is a standard to represent on chain data using the Entity-Component pattern found in traditional game development.

 Modules:
-- Core Data Standard Program (Code Complete)
+- Core Proposed Framework Program (Code Complete)
 - Rust SDK (+WASM) for CoreDS (TODO)
 - Admin Registry (Code Complete)
 - Rust SDK (+WASM) for Admin Registry (TODO)